 There is not yet a huge amount of knowledge about the potential medicines that reef organisms can provide – But even more importantly, coral reefs host some of the highest biodiversity on the planet.
 This means that over a million species depend on the reefs for survival – Remember Nemo?
 Coral reefs are a vital but threatened natural resource.

-Florida is the only state in the continental United States that has extensive coral reefs, there is that many that they are often referred to as ‘rainforests of the ocean,’ and it is important they are protected!
+Florida is the only state in the continental United States that has extensive coral reefs, there are so many that they are often referred to as ‘rainforests of the ocean,’ and it is important they are protected!

 You don’t have to be a scientist to have a positive impact on coral reefs, you just have to be aware, stop turning a blind eye like we usually do when it comes to saving the planet.
-‘Someone else will do it,’ ‘there’s no way my small contribution will help.’ – A few phrases I’m sure you are all familiar when we are told to do the usual things like use less petrol, or recycle our rubbish.
+‘Someone else will do it,’ ‘what difference would my small contribution make?’ – A few phrases I’m sure you’re familiar with when we are told to do the usual things like use less petrol, or recycle our rubbish.
 However, the only way we can save this very important species is by working together and it is really quite simple!

-And lastly, practice safe and responsible diving and snorkeling when you’re in the sea.
+- And lastly, practice safe and responsible diving and snorkeling when you’re in the sea.
 Try not to touch or anchor your boat on the reef.
-Contact with the coral will damage the delicate coral animals, and anchoring on the reef can kill it, so look for sandy bottom or use moorings if possible.
+Contact with the coral will damage the delicate coral animals, and anchoring on the reef can kill it.
+Look for sandy bottom or use moorings if possible.

 I hope these tips have been helpful.
 Let’s save the coral reefs in Florida together!